-Her discography includes the contemporary-music album Unchained (Bołt Records), featuring compositions by Julius Eastman and nominated for the International Classical Music Awards, as well as her earlier long-term collaboration with Wojtek Mazolewski Quintet, awarded gold and platinum records.
+Her discography further includes the contemporary music album Unchained (Bołt Records), featuring compositions by Julius Eastman and nominated for the International Classical Music Awards, as well as her earlier long-term collaboration with Wojtek Mazolewski Quintet, awarded multiple gold and platinum records.
+Duda also composes music for theatre and film and works within the fields of electronic and hip-hop music.

 Joanna Duda, as a multidisciplinary artist created: